-Disorderly conduct is one of those misdemeanor charges with a disturbing history.
+Disorderly conduct is a misdemeanor charge with a disturbing history.

-Historically some police officers have abused their discretion to charge people who have offended them with this offense.
+Historically some police officers abused their discretion, to charge people who offended them with this offense.

 Assert your rights, politely.
 Say: “I choose to remain silent until I can consult an attorney, officer.“

 And then, remain silent.